Jinwooooo/jinwooooo-blog/_posts/2018-09-24-browndust-arena-formation-counseling.md

 - Brown Dust (Interactive)
 ---

-I will restructure the consulting so that I can do less but more thorough consulting.
 Please note that my recommendation will be based on the current meta and will strictly stick with efficiency and synergy.
 At the end, I will give you my opinion on the potential meta shifts, but note that they are **my opinion**

 ---

-## Instruction
+## Update

-**Updating...***
+I don't think I will do counseling in my blog (requires too much time and effort from me).
+I'm not sure if I will stream, but if that ever happens, I'll integrate counseling with the stream.
+Sorry for anyone who was looking forward for this :(.